mwakaba2/crypto-reddit-sentiment-analysis/notebooks/README.md

 2. Roberta base fine-tuned on tweets sentiment - Accuracy is 87.862%
 3. CryptoBert, bertweet model fine-tuned on crypto sentiment - Accuracy is 75.724%

-Distilbert's prediction speed is **2x** faster than the other models, based on longest comment with 701 tokens.
+Distilbert's prediction speed is **2x** faster than the other models when tested on longest comment with 701 tokens.

 Next Steps